israfilniloy/Task/README.md

 ## Set Up SQL Server Database-

-1.Open SQL Server Management Studio (SSMS) and connect to your SQL Server instance.
++ Open SQL Server Management Studio (SSMS) and connect to your SQL Server instance.
-2.Create the Database:
++ Create the Database:
 Use the provided .sql file located in the project folder to set up the schema and insert initial data.
 Update Connection String:
-3.Find and modify the connection string in your project files:
++ Find and modify the connection string in your project files:
 SqlConnection con = new SqlConnection("Data Source=NILOY\\SQLEXPRESS02;Integrated Security=True");
 Update this to
 private readonly string connectionString = "Server=<YOUR_SERVER_NAME>;Database=<YOUR_DATABASE_NAME>;Trusted_Connection=True;";

-4.Create Student Information Table:
++ Create Student Information Table:
 CREATE TABLE [dbo].[UserTab] (
     [ID]   INT           NOT NULL,
     [Name] NVARCHAR (50) NULL,